tymyrddin/purple/source/docs/distribution-networks/observable-semantics/network-and-time/state-machine-transitions.md

 ## State consistency across replicated systems

-For critical assets, Stedin may have redundant monitoring or control systems.
+For critical assets, there may be redundant monitoring or control systems.
 A switchpoint's state is reported by the RTU that controls it and by the SCADA that commands it, and potentially by multiple sensors.
 These independent systems are expected to agree on the switchpoint's state.